MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-textpattern-and-embedded-objects-overview.md

 ---
 title: How UI Automation Exposes Embedded Objects
-description: This topic describes how Microsoft UI Automation exposes embedded objects, or child elements, in a text document or container. ms.assetid: '5ecf5e94-5329-4abb-aedb-4e303688e5f7'
+description: This topic describes how Microsoft UI Automation exposes embedded objects, or child elements, in a text document or container. ms.assetid: 5ecf5e94-5329-4abb-aedb-4e303688e5f7
-keywords: ["UI Automation,text pattern overview", "UI Automation,text controls overview", "UI Automation,Text control pattern", "UI Automation,embedded objects overview", "UI Automation,exposing embedded objects", "UI Automation,scenarios for embedded objects", "text patterns,about", "text controls,about", "Text control pattern", "control patterns,Text", "embedded objects", "exposing embedded objects"]
+keywords:
+- UI Automation,text pattern overview
+- UI Automation,text controls overview
+- UI Automation,Text control pattern
+- UI Automation,embedded objects overview
+- UI Automation,exposing embedded objects
+- UI Automation,scenarios for embedded objects
+- text patterns,about
+- text controls,about
+- Text control pattern
+- control patterns,Text
+- embedded objects
+- exposing embedded objects
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How UI Automation Exposes Embedded Objects

 This topic describes how Microsoft UI Automation exposes embedded objects, or child elements, in a text document or container.

 In UI Automation, an embedded object is any element that has nontextual boundaries; for example, an image, hyperlink, table, or document type such as a Microsoft Excel spreadsheet or Microsoft Windows Media file (WMF).
 This differs from the standard definition, where an element is created in one application and embedded or linked in another application.
 Whether the object can be edited in its original application is irrelevant in the context of UI Automation.

 This topic contains the following sections: